11 March 2009

 Joseph said the Pharaoh should have the Egyptians store up food during the seven good years so they wouldn't starve (like everyone else) during the bad.

-It all happened just like Joseph said it would.
-Pharaoh did what Joseph suggested and had Joseph oversee it all.
+And it all happened just like Joseph said it would.
+The Pharaoh did what Joseph suggested and had Joseph oversee it all.
 And Joseph became the most powerful person in Egypt.

 So things worked out well for Joseph, but not so well for everyone else.